jupdyke/react-demos/README.md

 );
 ```

-Attention, you have to use `<script type="text/babel">` to indicate JSX codes, and include `browser.min.js`, which is a [browser version](https://babeljs.io/docs/usage/browser/) of Babel and could be get inside a [babel-core@5](https://www.npmjs.com/package/babel-core) npm release, to actually perform the transformation in the browser.
+Attention, you have to use `<script type="text/babel">` to indicate JSX codes, and include `browser.min.js`,
+which is a [browser version](https://babeljs.io/docs/usage/browser/) of Babel and could be gotten as a
+[babel-core@5](https://www.npmjs.com/package/babel-core) npm release, to actually perform the transformation in the browser.

-Before v0.14, React use `JSTransform.js` to translate `<script type="text/jsx">`.
+Before v0.14, React used `JSTransform.js` to translate `<script type="text/jsx">`.
 It has been deprecated ([more info](https://facebook.github.io/react/blog/2015/06/12/deprecating-jstransform-and-react-tools.html)).

 ## Demo02: Use JavaScript in JSX